Superbowl Meatball Subs

-Using your bread knife, cut your Eat The Ball Football breads nearly in half along their seam—you want to keep the top and bottom slightly together to keep that sub feeling.
+Using your bread knife, cut your Eat The Ball Football bread nearly in half along their seam—you want to keep the top and bottom slightly together to keep that sub feeling.

-Lay a slice of your provolone in each of your Eat The Ball Football breads so that it covers the whole inside.
+Lay a slice of your provolone in each of your Eat The Ball Football bread so that it covers the whole inside.

-Using your tongs, add all of your meatballs into your sauce.
+Using your tongs, add all of your meatballs to your sauce.

 Using your wooden spoon, move your meatballs around so that they are fully coated in your sauce.